fpjohnston/TECO-64/README.md

 ### Additional Documentation

-[TECO-64 Reference Manual](doc/TECO.md) - this is a work in progress that has been adapted, corrected, and updated from a user's guide and language reference manual titled *Standard TECO Text Editor and Corrector for the VAX, PDP-11, PDP-10, and PDP-8*, published by Digital Equipment Corporation in May 1990.
+[TECO-64 Reference Manual](doc/TECO.md) - this is a work in progress that has been adapted, corrected, and updated from a user's guide and language reference manual published in May 1990 by Digital Equipment Corporation, *Standard TECO Text Editor and Corrector for the VAX, PDP-11, PDP-10, and PDP-8*.

 ### Future Directions